-The Company has a share option plan that provides that up to 10% of the Class A non-voting shares outstanding, from time to time, may be issued pursuant to the exercise of options granted under the plan to key management and employees.
-The granting of options and the related vesting period, which is normally up to 5 years, are at the discretion of the Board of Directors and the options have a maximum term of 10 years.
+On June 8, 2016, the Company amended its share option plan.
+Under the amended plan, the Company can, at its sole discretion, grant share options and/or Share Appreciation Rights ("SARs").
+The amended share option plan provides that up to 10% of the Class A non-voting shares outstanding, from time to time, may be issued pursuant to the exercise of options granted under the plan to key management and employees.
+Under the amended plan, the granting of options and the related vesting period, which is normally up to 4 years (previously up to 5 years), are at the discretion of the Board of Directors and the options have a maximum term of up to 7 years (previously up to 10 years).
 The exercise price payable for each Class A non-voting share covered by a share option is determined by the Board of Directors at the date of grant, but may not be less than the closing price of the Company's shares on the trading day immediately preceding the effective date of the grant.
+The SARs entitle key management and employees to a cash payment based on the increase in the share price of the Company's Class A non-voting shares from the grant date to the vesting date.
+No SARs have been granted or are outstanding.